Skip to main content

 Avoid making impulse decisions or judgments

-If you follow the availability heuristic, you might decide to organize the conference elsewhere.
-However, you should pause and consider all the facts.
-For instance, you may know that the family member in question has a penchant for exaggerating.
-You also know your company has never complained about this hotel chain.
-In the end, you may conclude the chances of having a bad experience at that hotel are low.
+If you follow the availability heuristic, you might organize the conference elsewhere.
+Pause and consider all the facts instead.
+You may know the family member tends to exaggerate, and your company has never complained about this chain.
+On balance, the chances of a bad experience are low.

 Clear out your echo chambers

-To make objective decisions, always seek information sources that may not necessarily agree with your beliefs.
-For example, get news updates from somewhere other than your favorite media station.
-If you only get your data from sources that are in line with your beliefs, they'll just reinforce them.
-Always make an effort to think critically by seeking out different points of view and challenging your own biases.
+To make objective decisions, seek out information sources that don’t necessarily agree with your beliefs.
+Get news updates from somewhere other than your favorite outlet, for example.
+If you only consume data from sources aligned with your beliefs, they’ll just reinforce them.
+Think critically by seeking different points of view and challenging your own biases.

-Recent events may, at times, change your perception of reality.
-But long-time patterns and trends can tell you a different story.
-For instance, let's say you are a manager with an employee who has been coming to work late.
-Before deciding what to do, look at the person's patterns.
-If they have rarely been late for work in previous years, it may be a short-term issue.
-Ask them how you can support them and help resolve the issue.
-However, if the pattern shows they have been regularly late during their time in the company, you may need to take a different approach.
+Recent events can distort your perception of reality, but long-term patterns and trends often tell a different story.
+Say you’re a manager with an employee who’s been coming to work late.
+Before deciding what to do, look at their history.
+If they’ve rarely been late in previous years, it may be a short-term issue—ask how you can support them.
+If the pattern shows they’ve been regularly late throughout their time at the company, you may need a different approach.

 Consider overall statistics

-Knowing a few left-handed people does not mean that most people in the world are left-handed.
-Do not rely on the people close to you when determining the probability of something.
-Instead, research to find the base rate.
-The people in your life form a small sample that does not reflect reality.
+Knowing a few left-handed people doesn’t mean most people in the world are left-handed.
+Don’t rely on the people close to you when estimating the probability of something.
+Research the base rate instead—the people in your life form a small sample that doesn’t reflect reality.

 Representativeness bias

-Representativeness bias happens when we determine the probability that an event will occur based on its similarity with a known situation.
-For example, customer service representatives may assume customers from a certain demographic or age group will have specific preferences based on stereotypes instead of approaching them as individual people with unique needs.
+Representativeness bias happens when we estimate the probability of an event based on its similarity to a known situation.
+For example, customer service representatives may assume customers from a certain demographic or age group have specific preferences based on stereotypes, instead of approaching them as individuals with unique needs.

 Anchoring/adjustment bias

-Anchoring bias or adjustment bias occurs when you use a single piece of information to make a decision or solve a problem.
-People often make inaccurate estimates due to the incorrect adjustments from their initial value.
+Anchoring bias, or adjustment bias, occurs when you use a single piece of information to make a decision or solve a problem.
+People often make inaccurate estimates because they don’t adjust far enough from their initial value.

 Do you want to discover previous employee research faster?